joemoose/psiops/docs/index.md

 - **Pause** to take a break from the current scene.
 - **Rewind** to revisit a prior scene.
-- **Stop** to terminate the current scene and remove it from the game session.
+- **Stop** to terminate the current scene and remove it from the game.

 If someone calls a Stop, don’t debate it.
 Move on to something new.